UJ-TECH-441/tech-441-lab-project-3/README.md

 # TECH 441 Lab Project: Lab 3

-This project is only intended for instructors.
+Please see lab instructions for details.